Coskon/coskmusicbot/README.md

 - `goto [number]`: Goes to the song at position "number" in the queue.
 - `loop [mode]`: Changes the loop mode (`all/queue` repeats the whole queue, `shuffle/random` randomizes the next song each time, `one` repeats the current song, `autodj` enables autoplay and `off` disables it).
 If no mode is given, it switches between `all` and `off`.
 - `seek [time]`: Goes to the given time, time can be given either in seconds or in HH:MM:SS format.
-- `forward [time]`: Fast forwards or rewinds the specified time (depends if the time is positive or negative), time can be given either in seconds or in HH:MM:SS format.
+- `forward [time]`: Fast forwards the specified time, time can be given either in seconds or in HH:MM:SS format.
+- `backwards [time]`: Rewinds the specified time, time can be given either in seconds or in HH:MM:SS format.
 - `volume [volume]`: Changes the volume of the current track, in percentage (from 0.01 to 300%) or dB (from -80 to 9.54dB)
 - `shuffle`: Randomizes the order of the songs in the queue.
 - `reverse`: Reverses the order of the queue.